 The smoothed functional principal component analysis for pathway association: The FPCA for testing the association of a gene can be extended to testing association of a pathway by extending FPCA from an interval to multiple intervals.
 Consider a linear combination of functional values:, where is a weight function and is a centered indicator function for genotypes.
 To capture the genetic variations in the genotype functions, we chose weight function to maximize the variance of To improve the smoothness of the estimated functional principal component curves, we impose the roughness penalty on functional principal component weight functions.
-The smoothed functional principal components can be obtained by solving the integral equations:where are the functional principal components.
+The smoothed functional principal components (SFPCA)can be obtained by solving the integral equations:where are the functional principal components.
 Let be the functional principal component scores of and .
 Let and , S be the pooled covariance matrix of the functional principal component scores.
 Define Then, the statistic is defined as .
-Under the null hypothesis of no association, the statistic is a distribution.
+Under the null hypothesis of no association of a pathway , the statistic is a central distribution.
+The population-based FPCA and SFPCA for pathway association test can also be extended to pedigrees.

 Data sharing plan